 We think an important part of gaining control over your energy usage is fully understanding your bill.
-We have the most detailed bills in the industry and are in regular consultation with consumer group Which? to make sure our bills are really simple to understand.
+We have the most detailed bills in the industry and are in regular consultation with the consumer group Which? to make sure our bills are simple, and easy to understand.

-The bill images used are for representative purposes and your actual bill details may be slightly different.
+The bill images below are examples and your actual bill details may vary.

 Account and bill details